Francis Galton: Anthropometric Laboratory

-Innovations in statistics and psychological theory
+Statistical innovation and psychological theory

 Historiometry

 The method used in Hereditary Genius has been described as the first example of historiometry.
 To bolster these results, and to attempt to make a distinction between 'nature' and 'nurture' (he was the first to apply this phrase to the topic), he devised a questionnaire that he sent out to 190 Fellows of the Royal Society.
 He tabulated characteristics of their families, such as birth order and the occupation and race of their parents.
 He attempted to discover whether their interest in science was 'innate' or due to the encouragements of others.
 The studies were published as a book, English men of science: their nature and nurture, in 1874.
 In the end, it promoted the nature versus nurture question, though it did not settle it, and provided some fascinating data on the sociology of scientists of the time.

 The lexical hypothesis

-Sir Francis was the first scientist to recognise what is now known as the lexical hypothesis.
+Galton was the first scientist to recognise what is now known as the lexical hypothesis.
 This is the idea that the most salient and socially relevant personality differences in people's lives will eventually become encoded into language.
 The hypothesis further suggests that by sampling language, it is possible to derive a comprehensive taxonomy of human personality traits.